Rated: E · Short Story · Mystery · #2188718

 When Monday came around, Amber's head spun as she walked up the court steps.
 She didn't sleep a wink, worried about Bella and how to go ahead with her case.
 Crap!
 Harry Anderson is already here!
 She sat down at the table, remembering his parting words.
 Everyone stood as the judge entered the court.
 The court was called to order.

 Amber watched the jurors file in, trying to read their faces.
 Judge Andrew's announced, "This morning the court will hear closing arguments.
 Mr. Stevens, are you ready?"
-The defense lawyer stood up, and gave his argument on why the defendant should go free.
-When the judge called her name, Amber was torn, but after listening to the bunch of crap Mr. Stevens spewed, she stood and walked over to the jury.
+The defense lawyer stood up and gave his argument on why the defendant should go free.
+When the judge called her name, Amber was torn, but after listening to the bunch of lies Mr. Stevens spewed, she stood and walked over to the jury.

 After the courthouse cleared, Amber knocked on Judge Andrews door.
 She told him everything that happened, and he told her not to worry, he’d take care of things.

 "Thank you so much!"
 Amber walked out, pumping her fist in the air.
 In her car, she sat and prayed, "God, keep Bella safe!"
 What do I do, where did they take her.